 Dietrich (Barcelona 65, Museros), dinner and cabaret show bar, northern suburb of Valencia, with drag, live flamenco, belly dancers, Vegas/Soul music song and dance numbers.

-CLOSED: 33 Lounge (Sant Dionis 8), restaurant/ 1950's-style jazz, bossa, music and cocktail lounge; ADN Pub (Angel Custodio, 10), small gay/mixed cockatails and dance club in Carmen; Codigo G (Tomasos 14, Russafa), Friday/Saturday mixed dance club: So and Go (Sagunt 10), weekend gay dance club/ bar, theme parties, shows.
+CLOSED: 33 Lounge (Sant Dionis 8), restaurant, music and cocktail lounge; ADN Pub (Angel Custodio, 10), small Carmen gay/mixed cockatails and dance club; Codigo G (Tomasos 14, Russafa), mixed weekend dance club: Q Art (Guillem de Castro 80), Torres de Quart gay cafe/bar, casual atmosphere, kitchy decor; So and Go (Sagunt 10), weekend gay dance club/ shows.

 Going out - cafes

-Several cafes in, or within a few blocs of Carmen, comfortably include gay folk among their customers, especially after midnight on weekends when these streets begin to teem.
+Several cafes, many of them in or within a few blocs of Carmen, comfortably include gay folk among their customers, especially after midnight on weekends when these streets begin to teem.

 Bar Pilar | La Casa de las Clochinas (del Moro Zeit, 13, Plaça Tossal), tiny bar with sidewalk tables, fresh-steamed mussels, squid, habas, grilled artichokes and other tapas, plus some of the city's best bravas; beer and wine.
 Very popular - go early or make a reservation.